rjseymour66/MySQL/README.md

 The GROUP BY clause determines how the selected rows are grouped, and the HAVING cluase determines which groups are included in the final results.
 In **GROUP BY**, you can list more than one expression, separated by commas, and they are grouped in ascending sequence.
 These clauses are included after the **WHERE** clause and before the **ORDER BY** clause.

+When you use **GROUP BY**, a single row is returned for each unique set of values in the grouped columns.
+For example, if a result set is grouped by the vendor_id column, only one row is returned for each vendor, and that vendor is summarized by the aggregate functions that are included in the **SELECT** clause.

 **Examples**

 ```sql